aganm/aganm.github.io/_posts/2024-03-28-door-oriented-programming.md

 author: Michael Aganier
 ---

-Is there such a thing as objectively right or wrong design?

 # Doors

+First let me ask you this: Is there such a thing as objectively right or wrong design?
 I remember watching a video about the design of doors.
 I love doors.
 The video was about different kinds of designs of doors and how they affect people's expectations.
 When you see a handle, you expect that you're expected to pull